 The only bad news in a Yankee 13-6 drubbing of the Pirates in the Stadium June 10, 2007, was the disappointing start out of Tyler Clippard, who gave all of an early 5-2 lead back by allowing six runs into the fourth.
 The big offensive explosions were courtesy of Bobby Abreu, who went 4-for-4 with a walk, three rbi’s, and four runs scored; and Alex Rodriguez, who walked twice, homered twice, knocked in five runs, and scored four.
 Things went so well that troubled relievers Sean Henn, Luis Vizcaino, Scott Proctor, and Mike Myers held the Buccos scoreless on three singles over the last 5.3 innings.
 We felt so good that we capped the night with a Steely Dan concert in the Beacon Theatre that evening.
 Mr. Clippard, by the way, is making quite a career for himself in Washington and elsewhere, including a return trip to the Bronx.
 He stands at 53-46 with 68 saves following the 2019 season.

 A good and bad day for the Yankees on June 10, 1998.
 Veteran outfielder Tim Raines became the fifth player to steal 800 career bases against his old Montreal club during a Yankee 6-2 win, but the team also lost an awkwardly sliding center fielder Bernie Williams to the disabled list for more than three weeks.

 Former Yankee outfield prospect Marcus Thames blasted the first pitch he saw in the majors, delivered by Randy Johnson, for a home run, in a 7-5 Yankee win, on June 10, 2002.
 Ramiro Mendoza took the ball from Sterling Hitchcock once a Steve Finley fourth-inning double and Junior Spivey and Luis Gonzalez fifth-inning singles had reclaimed a 4-2 lead for the visitors.
 Derek Jeter cut the lead in half immediately with a blast to right, and Shane Spencer hit a grand slam in the eighth off Bret Prinz to hand Johnson, a Yankee starter later in 2005-2006, the loss.
-Thames is doing well in a return engagement with the Yanks as a 2010 righty-hitting DH, except for the few unfortunate times he has played the outfield.
+Thames did well in a return engagement with the Yanks as a 2010 righty-hitting DH, except for the few unfortunate times he played the outfield.
 He is doing better as the 2018 hitting coach.